Skip to content

 In these cases, the most common fixes are optimizing the building ventilation and acting quickly on any moisture sources.

-What Can You Do About Commercial Property Water Damage?
+Commercial Property Water Damage: What Can You Do About ?

 Before you swear off swimming pools and Aquafina forever, relax: This news isn’t meant to stress you out.
 Instead, let it reinforce the importance of a good commercial waterproofing system and proper application.
 Some experts say sloppy technique accounts for 90% of all waterproofing membrane failures.